 This is not just a job to me.
 This is your life and I would be honored to help you with the relationship that means the most to you.
-My heart sings when parents talk about the joy of having a calmer, more peaceful family.
+My heart sings when couples talk about the joy of having a calmer, more peaceful relationship with couples therapy.

 I love watching a couple go from being distant and apart, to regaining friendship and connection.

 John and I are both huge fans of Kerry and we agree she is the best!
 She helped us literally walk from the brink of the end of our marriage to a really great place and we of all people never thought that would happen.
 Thank you Kerry, you truly saved us!Shirlee McDaniels